niftycode/firefox-forensics/README.md

     firefox-forensics -w

-If this data should also be saved in a file on the desktop, the option `-o` must be added:
+If this data should also be saved in a text file on the desktop, the option `-o` must be added:

-    firefox-forensics -w -o
+    firefox-forensics -o

+This program does not read the original database (`places.sqlite`), but first creates a copy on the desktop.
+The data is then read from this copied database.

 ## Changelog